 To many, it’s not the most romantic but it was quintessentially us.
 We went to the graveyard, looking at the Commonwealth Graves and just being together.
 The graveyard is so big that it has different sections.
 We went into the Islamic section and he took his hoodie off and put it on my head so that I could cover my hair.
 That really touched me because he thought of it before I did.

 It’s been almost a year since we broke up, and I still struggle.

-George has been the only person with whom I’ve ever been completely vulnerable.
+Robert has been the only person with whom I’ve ever been completely vulnerable.
 Since then, I haven’t found anyone like him, anyone that protected me in that same way.
 I have dated people since we broke up, but I have never met anyone who has kept my interest like him.

 Thinking of him still hurts and I miss him more than I can say.
 After we broke up, my heart still seemed to belong to him.